prometheus-operator/prometheus-operator/Documentation/proposals/202305-scrapeclasses.md

 ## How

 The proposed solution is to introduce a notion of a *scrape class*, akin to a Kubernetes [storage class](https://kubernetes.io/docs/concepts/storage/storage-classes/).
-A scrape class defines TLS settings (and possibly other settings in future, e.g. non-safe authorization settings) to be applied to all scrape configs of that class.
+A scrape class defines TLS settings (and possibly other settings in future, e.g. sensitive authorization settings) to be applied to all scrape configs of that class.

 One scrape class may be designated as the default class, in which case that class is applied to any scrape config that doesn't specify a value for `scrapeClass`.